nazreen/solana-transactions-workshop/README.md

 ```

 ### Reference
 Refer to examples in `apps/script` to see how Compute Budget instructions are set.
+Note that currently examples under `apps/script` requires you to have a keypair at the default path of `~/.config/id.json`

 For your reference, you can view the anchor program in `apps/anchor`.
 If you're participating in the workshop, there's no need for you to deploy the program.
 You can use the instructor's deployed program ID.